bit-docs/bit-docs/README.md

 Maintaining this nested `node_modules` directory gives `bit-docs` complete control over this subset of plugin packages, enabling things like the `-f` "force" flag to completely delete and reinstall the plugin packages.
 The force flag is particularly useful after updating the dependency list to remove a plugin package that has previously been installed (otherwise, that old dependency won't be removed from the nested `node_modules` and will still be included by bit-docs).

-Look at the `.gitignore` of this repo; you'll notice an entry for `lib/configure/node_modules/`, and entries for many other files that will be generated on the fly when `bit-docs` is run.
+Look at the `.gitignore` of this repo; you'll notice an entry for `lib/configure/node_modules/`, and entries for other directories that will be generated on the fly when `bit-docs` is run.

-Using npm under the hood means things like the `file://` syntax for `dependencies` in the `bit-docs` configuration is fair game, which can be useful for local debugging of bit-docs plugins.
+Utilization of npm under the hood means things like the `file://` syntax for `dependencies` in the `bit-docs` configuration is fair game, which can be useful for local debugging of bit-docs plugins.

+For more information on developing locally, see [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ### Plugins